WDBZ: History

 On January 17, 1990, the station's format changed to a simulcast of sister country station WUBE-FM.
-The station held on to the WDJO call letters in order to keep them from going to another broadcaster who may have wanted to do an FM oldies format.
+The station held on to the WDJO call letters to keep them from going to another broadcaster who may have wanted to do an FM oldies format.
 (An FM oldies station did emerge that month as WGRR.)
 The WUBE call letters appeared on 1230 AM for the first time in almost ten years on March 16, 1990.
 During this time, the station aired a few seasons of Cincinnati Cyclones hockey and some other weekend sports programming separate from the FM.
 In 1991, American Media sold the stations to National Radio Partners, which eventually changed its name to Chancellor Media and was later known as AMFM Inc. AMFM eventually merged with Clear Channel in 2000.